benjamin-manning/website_benjaminmanning.io/content/project/homo_silicus/index.md

 ---
+---
-title: Large Language Models as Simulated Economic Agents: What, How, and When We can Learn from Homo Silicus
+title: Large Language Models as Simulated Economic Agents - What, How, and When we can learn from Homo Silicus.
-Summary: (with John J. Horton, \& Apostolos Filippas).
-R\&R at The Review of Economics and Statistics
+Summary: With John J. Horton and Apostolos Filippas.
+Revise and Resubmit at The Review of Economics and Statistics.
 # summary: asdf

 tags: